Does the Classroom Environment Matter?

 Institutions complete assessments to give you valuable information you should analyze and implement.
 Otherwise, this data collection is useless.
 Data can tell you whether students are benefiting from current institutional policies and educational practices, how teachers are managing their classrooms, or how the curriculum has evolved and what may need to change.
 Watermark's solutions collect all this information in one place, so you can maximize your evaluations.

-2. Encourage Diversity and Inclusion
+2. Encourage Diversity, Equity, and Inclusion (DEI)

-We all come from varied cultural backgrounds, and that should be cause for celebration.
+We all come from varied cultural backgrounds, and that should be a cause for celebration.
 Encourage healthy, positive discussions about differences among students and allow an open floor for questions.
 Understanding is a crucial part of accepting people from diverse backgrounds.
 Also, understand that not everyone has the same learning style.
 Adopting new teaching strategies and offering an array of options can help your students feel more included.

 Collected data have illustrated the benefits of maintaining an inclusive classroom environment more clearly than ever: